- UCAS code

 If you’re interested in some of our other professional qualification degrees, such as Adult Nursing or Mental Health Nursing, you will need to have passed five GCSEs at grade C/4 or above including Mathematics, English and two Science subjects.

 Additional entry criteria

-The university’s widening participation strategy (see Access and participation plan) guides our recruitment to this course, and you must also meet a minimum of two of the below criteria:
+This programme is part of the university’s widening particiaption strategy (see Access and participation plan) and as such we also look to this to guide our recruitment.
+With this in mind, you must also meet a minimum of two of the below criteria:

 Tuition fees for UK undergraduate students starting in 2023/24 and 2024/25

 Tuition fees for UK full-time undergraduate students are set by the UK Government and will remain capped at £9,250 for 2023/24 and 2024/25.
 The fee may increase in future years of your course in line with inflation only as a consequence of future changes in Government legislation and as permitted by law.

 Tuition fees for international undergraduate students starting in 2023/24 and 2024/25

 Tuition fees for international students for 2023/24 and 2024/25 are available on individual course pages.